Chinese Astrology, Constellation, and Astronomy — Three Enclosures, Four Symbols, Twenty-eight Lunar Mansions

 Heavenly Market Enclosure — Worldly Civilians

-Heavenly Market Enclosure is the marketplace of heaven, which corresponds to prosperous cities and civilians on earth.
+Heavenly Market Enclosure, or Tianshi, is the marketplace of heaven, which corresponds to prosperous cities and civilians on earth.

 So, hundreds of stars in Heavenly Market Enclosure are divided into 19 groups that are mostly named after ancient states, municipal officers, equipment, and products on the market.

-Astronomical phenomena of this enclosure represent correlated places' economical and agricultural situations in Chinese Astrology.
+Astronomical phenomena of this enclosure represent correlated places' economic and agricultural situations in Chinese Astrology.

-Ancient Chinese Constellation and Horoscope — Twenty-eight Lunar Mansions
+Ancient Chinese Constellation and Horoscope — Four Symbols and Twenty-eight Lunar Mansions

 You Might Also Like: